gouravk3/AnalogCircuits-Multisim/README.md

 # AnalogCircuits
-Analog Circuits designed in Multisim
+Analog Circuits Designed and Simulated in Multisim